drusin/gd-dl-json-wrapper/README.md

 The version names are created by naively putting together the names of the "subfolders" which are traversed, so you end up with things like `4.0-pre-alpha-4.0-dev.20210820` but that's good enough for me right now.

-## Whe to find the generated files
+## Where to find the generated files
 The generated json files are hosted on github.io: https://drusin.github.io/gd-dl-json-wrapper/json/main.json
 They are regenerated twice per day via Github actions.